 Common features of APIs

-There are a number of characteristics common to APIs, irrespective of their type or how they are developed.
+There are a number of characteristics common to APIs, no matter the type of API or how it is developed.

-Every API must have a defined interface which specifies the actions that API can perform, how a client app can invoke those actions, and what data will be returned as a response.
+Every API must have a defined interface that specifies the actions the API can perform, how a client app can invoke those actions, and what data will be returned as a response.

-Finally, API developers must ensure security—for example, by using web application firewalls, secure API gateways that use SSL and TLS encryption, input validation, and user authentication wherever necessary.
+API security is another important matter.
+API developers must ensure security.
+This may be done (for example) by using web application firewalls, secure API gateways that use SSL and TLS encryption, input validation, and user authentication wherever necessary.

-API development has gone through several phases over the years, culminating in the evolution of the so-called API Economy central to today's digital world.
-There are some key terms and concepts to understand the API landscape today.
+API development has gone through several phases over the years, culminating in the evolution of the so-called API economy (more on that in a moment) central to today's digital world.
+Below are some key terms and concepts essential to understanding the API landscape today.

-API gateways are specialized software that aggregates all incoming API requests and routes them through a management system to the appropriate API.
-Typical functions of an API gateway include the following:
+API gateways are specialized software that aggregate all incoming API requests and route them through a management system to the appropriate API.

 Aggregating these functionalities into a unified platform greatly simplifies management and enhances performance from the perspective of a service provider.